 Try to climb on a clear day.
 Your photos will be so much better.
 I got lucky.
 With minimal planning or prior knowledge of Welsh weather, I had a great day.
 As I have since learned, weather at the bottom of a mountain is no prediction of weather at the top of a mountain.

 Snacks, water, and for me ibuprofen are crucial.
 I only had 1L of water, a few power bars and fruit, and zero painkillers.
-I crawled up into a ball when I got back to my room, and finally, after a hot shower or two, I could walk normally again.
+I crawled up into a ball when I got back to my room, and finally, after a hot shower or two and 800mg of motrin, I could walk normally again.

 Believe in yourself.
 Before I started, I NEVER thought that I couldn’t do it.
 I didn’t research it.
 I just heard about it and it sounded like a cool thing to do.
 Once I got started, I didn’t think I’d make it.
 But I’m too stubborn to quit.